Office of the Registrar

 It is the responsibility of the student to know the requirements for his or her particular program.
 Individual program requirements are outlined in the appropriate sections of this Bulletin.

 Only full-time faculty members may offer independent study courses.
+Exceptions may be made to allow for adjunct faculty to supervise an independent study with prior approval from the relevant Dean and Provost.
 Each faculty member may supervise up to three (3) students per semester or summer session.
-The Dean of the appropriate Art School or Division of Liberal Arts may approve an exception to the limit for a compelling reason.
+The Dean or designee of the appropriate Art School or Division of Liberal Arts may approve an exception to the limit for a compelling reason.

 Graduate residency requirements are determined by the individual Art Schools.
 Please confer with the Art School Dean and handbook for additional information.
 All graduate students must carry at least nine credit hours per semester to be classified as a full-time student.